Whether you're growing your first beard or you've been bearded for decades, we have ALL made beard grooming mistakes, and boy are they painful!

-Often times, beardsmen complain that their beards are growing too slow when the reality of it is that they are trimming too often in attempt to cut every flyaway hair and keep it perfectly shaped at all times.
+Often times, Beardsmen complain that their beards are growing too slow when the reality of it is that they are trimming too often in an attempt to cut every flyaway hair and keep it perfectly shaped at all times.

 We understand you want to keep it looking great and by no means do we think you should just put the trimmers down forever, but there is a happy medium.

 If you are trying to add length to your beard, we recommend growing without trimming for 90 days.
 If you have some wild hairs that sprout out of nowhere along the way (which happens) go ahead and trim those but don’t do any serious trimming.